 At this stage, we do not have enough information about how the phosphorus target can be achieved.
-Approximately 57% of the phosphorus entering the lake comes from native bush.
+Approximately 57 percent of the phosphorus entering the lake comes from native bush.
 As yet, we know very little about how to reduce nutrients entering the lake from native bush.

 One of the key actions proposed in this plan is to investigate how the water quality is affected by the state of the native bush.
-This involves considering whether animal pest control will significantly reduce the nutrient input.
+This would provide us with new evidence on whether animal pest control will significantly reduce the nutrient input.